kinnala/scikit-fem/docs/listofexamples.rst

    The streamlines of Example 24.

-See the `source code of Example 24 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex24.py>`_ for more information.
+See the source code of :exlink:`24` for more information.

 Example 29: Linear hydrodynamic stability
 -----------------------------------------